 This resource offers research, archived articles, and newspaper stories about Daviess County, Missouri.
 You can easily ask questions, add comments or submit photos for online display …submissions are reviewed and verified before being shown online.
 You are encouraged to add comments, corrections or insights about what you are about to read inside.
 Simply submit your comment at the end of each story or picture.

 Use the text search to zip through decades of Daviess County’s past to get exactly what you seek.
 Or explore related articles by viewing each category.
 This site features historical articles first published by The Gallatin North Missourian and The Gallatin Democrat as well as information from atlases, history books, and other publications that define Daviess County, Missouri, and the people living here.

-This website is provided and updated by Gallatin Publishing Company as a public service.
-Many articles are written by local historians David Stark and Wilbur Bush, and newspaper publisher Darryl Wilkinson.
+Many articles are written by local historians David Stark and Wilbur Bush, and retired local newspaper publisher Darryl Wilkinson.
 An extensive collection of news items about Daviess County boys serving during World War II is included, courtesy of scrapbooks shared by Lucille Bruce of Gallatin, MO.
 You are invited to submit your articles or photos for consideration to be displayed on this website — email [email protected]

 This archive continues to grow, so check back periodically to see what has been newly added.
 We hope you find this website as a great source for all things Daviess County…